subalakshmi-29/codealpha_tasks_stock-trading-platform/README.md

 #  📈 **Stock Trading Platform**

-Stock Trading Platform** is a Java-based console application that simulates basic stock trading.
+Stock Trading Platforms is a Java-based console application that simulates basic stock trading.
 Users can view market data, buy stocks, sell stocks, and review their portfolio.
 The project demonstrates fundamental Java programming concepts such as:

 * Object-Oriented Design
 * Collections (`ArrayList` and `HashMap`)